JovenGabriel/java-excersice/README.md

-# Ejercicio Java Spring Boot para la empresa Nisum
+# Ejercicio Java Spring Boot para la empresa 3IT

 ### Building and running the application